artifacthub/hub/docs/repositories.md

 ### OCI experimental support

 Artifact Hub is able to process chart repositories stored in [OCI registries](https://github.com/opencontainers/distribution-spec/blob/master/spec.md).
-This feature is experimental, and it's subject to change as [some changes to Helm OCI support are coming soon](https://github.com/helm/helm/pull/8843).
+This feature is experimental and it's subject to change.

 To add a repository stored in a OCI registry, the url used **must** follow the following format:

-- `oci://ghcr.io/artifacthub/artifact-hub`
+- `oci://registry/namespace/chart-name`

-The chart name is expected to match the OCI reference basename (`artifact-hub` in this case), and each of the chart versions are expected to match an OCI reference tag, which are expected to be valid [semver](https://semver.org) versions.
-OCI specific installation instructions will be provided in the UI when appropriate (only for Helm v3).
+Each of the chart versions are expected to match an OCI reference tag, which are expected to be valid [semver](https://semver.org) versions.
+OCI specific installation instructions will be provided in the UI when appropriate (only for Helm >=3.7).

-The sample URL shown above is actually valid, so you can give it a try yourself in your own Artifact Hub instance if you wish :)

 Please note that there are some features that are not yet available for Helm repositories stored in OCI registries: